Jesus the Messiah = The Way, The Truth and The Life!

 Didache, The Teaching of the Twelve Apostles, Early Church Manual

-The Didache meaning "Teaching" is the short name of a Christian manual compiled before 300AD.
+The Didache meaning "Teaching" is the short name of a follower of Jesus the Messiah manual compiled before 300AD.
 The full title is The Teaching of the Twelve Apostles.
-Didache contained instructions for Christians, and its statement of belief may be the first written catechism.
-It has four parts: the first is the "Two Ways, the Way of Life and the Way of Death," the second explains how to perform rituals such as baptism, fasting, and Communion, the third covers ministry and how to deal with traveling teachers, the fourth part is a reminder that Jesus is coming again, with quotations from several New Testament passages which exhort Christians to live godly lives and prepare for "that day."
+Didache contained instructions for followers of Jesus the Messiah.
+It has four parts: the first is the "Two Ways, the Way of Life and the Way of Death," the second explains how to perform rituals such as baptism, fasting, and Communion, the third covers ministry and how to deal with traveling teachers, the fourth part is a reminder that Jesus is coming again, with quotations from several New Testament passages which exhort followers of Jesus the Messiah to live godly lives and prepare for "that day."